ajarzabek/rollbot/README.md

 * Build-in support for Fudge/Fate dice and FitD rolls
 * Optional comment to avoid confusion what the roll was about

-Python 3.x is needed.
+Python >=3.8 is needed.
 Requirements need to be installed with pip from requirements.txt Before running, place a file called `.env` in the current directory with the following contents, substituting your Discord bot token:

     rollbot_token = XXxXxxxXXXxXxxXX

+Note: In order for the bot to receive messages in channels, the owner should enable Message Content Intent in Privilaged Gateway Intents on the bot's page in Discord Developer Portal